-5.5.2 After each row, invite small groups to share their answers.
-Assist the group to discuss and come to agreement.
+- 5.6.3 After each row, invite small groups to share their answers.
+Assist the group in discussing and coming to agreement.
 Clearly restate the decision the group took.
-Ask the Secretary to record the group decision in the Main Fund Policies Section of the SILC Constitution Template, and if needed, in the Fines Section.
+Ask the Secretary to record the group decision in the Main Fund Policies Section of the SILC Constitution Template,.
+Encourage the group to consult with the local religious scholar or imam as necessary, to ensure the steps they have chosen are compliant with Sharia. - 5.6.4 Tell participants:

 Congratulations on deciding how to manage your Main Fund.
-If you make loans wisely and members repay on time with interest, your Main Fund will grow rapidly and members will earn profit at the end of the cycle.
-Now, listen to this story about a SILC group that wanted to earn as much profit as possible from giving loans
+If you make loans wisely and members repay on time, your Main Fund will grow rapidly and members will earn profit at the end of the cycle.
+Now, listen to this story about a SILC group that wanted to earn as much profit as possible from giving loans.

-Tell the story in Box 10.
+Tell the story in Box 15.

-Box 10: The Garissa SILC
+Box 15: The Garissa SILC